 Even if this gives you an extra 5 to 10 minutes to take a breather, it’s worth trying.
 And it might even lead to distracting them from whatever they’re upset about in the first place.

 Maybe being outside to play will change the environment for your baby and they won’t be as fussy.
 We took advantage of the warmer weather and would be outside almost every day because it helped my baby be less fussy.

-I go over several different self-care tips here.
+I have several self-care tips that I know you’ll love in my other blog post.
 But a few examples of self-care would be taking a nice bubble bath, reading a good book, getting a good nap in, and getting your nails done.